How To Speak With Emojis? American Thing

 I can’t believe we decided to do that while my mom was in the next room. 🤡

 What was the foremost thought that appeared in your mind when you saw this emoji for the first time?
 It is probably a simple, loudly crying symbol.
 And it is for millennials – these people are not used to adding some hidden sense into obvious objects.
-On the other hand, Gen Z uses this emoji to describe something insanely fun, cute, and overwhelming.
+On the other hand, Gen Z uses this emoji to describe incredulous laugh.
 For example:

 This cute yellow face with a slight smile is not here to express happiness and joy.
 But how to use emoji like that?
 Well, the best description of it is just a fake smile.
 You can use it when talking about uncomfortable and awkward situations.
 Most of the time, this emoji is used ironically.
 For example: